cmang/durdraw/readme.md

       clicking buttons, if your terminal supports Xterm mouse reporting.
       In iTerm2 this is under Profiles, Terminal and Terminal Emulation.

-    * If extended characters are not working in gnu screen, try running the following screen command (by pressing ctrl-a and typing):
+    * If IBM-PC characters (-A) are not working in gnu screen, try running the following screen command (by pressing ctrl-a and typing):
         :utf8 off off
       then type "clrl-a l" to redraw the window.